Hurwitz spaces and Inverse Galois Theory: Semi-modern developments

 (*) {\it the field of definition of the point $[f]$ on the (not necessarily irreducible) $k$-variety ${\rm Hur}_{r,G}$, which represents the isomorphism class of a $\overline k$-G-cover $f:X\rightarrow \Pp^1$, is the \emph{\it field of moduli} of $f$ (relative to the extension $\overline k/k$).} 1mm

-Recall that the field of moduli of $f$ is the subfield of $\overline k$ fixed by the subgroup of all $\tau \in {\rm Gal}(\overline k/k)$ such that the two G-covers $f$ and $f^\tau$ are isomorphic; and so (*) follows from Theorem \ref{thm-hurwitz-space}(c).
-The field of moduli is contained in every field of definition of $f$ but need not be a field of definition itself although it is in some remarkable circumstances.
+Recall that the field of moduli of $f$ is the subfield of $\overline k$ fixed by the subgroup of all $\tau \in {\rm Gal}(\overline k/k)$ such that the two G-covers $f$ and $f^\tau$ are isomorphic; and so (*) follows from Theorem \ref{thm-hurwitz-space}(b).
+The field of moduli is contained in every field of definition of $f$ but need not be a field of definition itself although it is in some classical situations \cite{DeDo1}.
 1mm

 There is a second descent problem attached to Hurwitz space theory.
 The question is whether there is a {\it universal} family of G-covers parametrized by the Hurwitz space ${\rm Hur}_{r,G}$, i.e., such that every family of G-covers with the same invariants $r$, $G$ is a pull-back of that family.
 As the field of moduli for the descent of fields of definition, the Hurwitz space is the ``most natural'' space that can parametrize a universal family of G-covers.
 This descent problem is a general variant of the more common question of whether the Hurwitz space, which is a coarse moduli space, is a {\it fine} moduli space.
 A basic result is